rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 the given `close_fee`, and MUST fail the connection if it is not.

-If the receiver agrees with the fee, it SHOULD reply with a `close_signature` with the same `close_fee` value and sign and broadcast that closing transaction, otherwise it SHOULD propose a value strictly between the received `close_fee` and its previously-sent `close_fee`.
+If the receiver agrees with the fee, it SHOULD reply with a `close_signature` with the same `close_fee` value, otherwise it SHOULD propose a value strictly between the received `close_fee` and its previously-sent `close_fee`.

-Once a node has sent or received a `close_signature` with matching `close_fee` it SHOULD close the connection.
+Once a node has sent or received a `close_signature` with matching `close_fee` it SHOULD close the connection and SHOULD sign and broadcast the final closing transaction.

 ### 4.2.1. close_signature message format